Meet the Team

 Timo Ayumi Dörrie

-Timo grew up in a family of musicians and studied piano and cello from an early age.
+Timo grew up in a family of musicians and studied piano and cello from an early age in the circus.
 After a number of years as a freelance Tour Manager for orchestras, he worked as the Orchestra Manager of the Gustav Mahler Jugendorchester and as Orchesterdirektor of the Staatsphilharmonie Nürnberg.
-Timo is IDAGIO's Artist Liaison Manager and responsible for featuring new releases, curated playlists and all musicians' enquiries.
-His all time favourite work is Prokofiev’s 2nd Piano Concerto.
+Timo is IDAGIO's Artist Liaison and Events Manager.

 Wiebke is in charge of IDAGIO’s finances.
 She is a certified management accountant and business graduate and has been working with Till and Oliver for eleven years.
 She loves to listen to the classical guitar, and cites Rodrigo's Concierto de Aranjuez for Guitar and Orchestra as her number one piece to relax.

-Vlad is our Senior Web Developer from Romania.
-Prior to IDAGIO, he worked for an agency in his hometown of Bucharest on different projects with American startups.
+Vlad is our frontend team lead from Romania.
+Prior to IDAGIO, he worked for an agency in Bucharest on different projects with American start-ups.
 He really enjoys listening to Franz Schubert, especially his Fifth Symphony.